 Pye was a standout in his junior career, progressing through the ranks of karting and Formula Ford.

-Pye came up through the ranks of karting and Formula Ford, finishing third in the 2009 Australian Formula Ford Championship behind Nick Percat and Mitch Evans before heading overseas to race.
+He finished third in the 2009 Australian Formula Ford Championship behind Nick Percat and Mitch Evans before the European dream beckoned.

-He claimed the 2010 British Formula Ford Championship with 14 race wins and stepped up to the cut-throat British Formula 3 Championship a year later.
+Moving to the UK, he claimed the prestigious British Formula Ford Championship in 2010 with 14 race wins before stepping-up to the cut-throat British Formula 3 Championship a year later.

-He finished 10th overall in the points with a race win at Rockingham the major highlight, joining the likes of Mark Webber and Will Davison as Australian drivers to score a race win in the category that produced drivers the ilk of Ayrton Senna, Mika Hakkinen and David Coulthard.
+He finished 10th in the points with a victory at Rockingham the highlight, joining the likes of Mark Webber, Daniel Ricciardo and Will Davison as Australian drivers to win in the category.

-His first year of main game with Lucas Dumbrell Motorsport was tough, though a top 10 finish with Paul Morris was a highlight and enough to get him a gig with Dick Johnson Racing the following year.
+He joined Lucas Dumbrell Motorsport for his first year of main game competition in 2013, with a highlight being a top 10 finish at Bathurst with Paul Morris which earned him a drive with the famous Dick Johnson Racing team the following year.